divyaKh/CMPE255Project/7.Archive/paper.md

 ![Figure 3.1](images/EDA/protocol.png)

 In **attack** data "dns" is present higher than any other values.
 There are few no of others and http also.
-In the **state** category we found the imbalce there are lots of int state for attacks.
+In the **state** category we found the imbalance, there are lots of int state for attacks.
 For numerical features, we plot PDF.
 For better visualization, we also used log scale.
 There are some results worth pointing out. **dload**: destination bits per second, in Figure 3.2.1 and 3.2.2, for attack data all the values are very close to 0.
 For normal data they are distributed all over, has values close to 0 and also very large values. **sbytes**: source to destination bytes, most of normal category values are close to 0.
 Attack categories has most of its values around 5 in log1p graph.